DanielWBZH/anotherwebauth/README.md

 We will be using Mailtrap.io for testing the forgot password function for local web.
 Just go the the web and register using any email that will be tested for the function.
-Go to the Sandbox option and go to your inboxes and click the SMTP setting and copy the URL below but make sure it changed to Laravel and just copy/paste it to the .env (You can read the documentation for this function or all the function actually, its all on the Internet)<br />
+Go to the Sandbox option and go to your inboxes and click the SMTP setting and copy the URL below but make sure it changed to Laravel and just copy/paste it to the .env (You can read the documentation for this function or all the function actually, its all on the Internet.
+Just make sure your using the correct database and such)<br />